Important Information For Popular Pottery Wheels with Details, Features, and Specs.

 - A two-piece splash pan that can be removed from the wheel head for easy cleaning

-Nidec-Shimpo VL Whisper Wheel comes with a five-year warranty.
+Nidec-Shimpo VL Whisper Wheel (amazon) or (blick arts) comes with a five-year warranty.

 When buying this wheel, you can also choose to add on leg extensions that will allow you to adjust the height of the wheel.
 You can also get an adjustable stool that will enable you to sit and throw in comfort.